jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 “ ‘Oh, no.’
 “ ‘Or to cut your hair quite short before you come to us?’

-### ADVENTURE XII.
-THE ADVENTURE OF THE COPPER BEECHES 186

 “I could hardly believe my ears.
 As you may observe, Mr. Holmes, my hair is somewhat luxuriant, and of a rather peculiar tint of chestnut.
 It has been considered artistic.
 I could not dream of sacrificing it in this offhand fashion.